Resource Guide

 • You should also check out these listings of films (most of them obscure, lesser-known) that are in the public domain and are therefore free to show publicly at any time.

-• For educational viewings and discussion, several options are available through the Western Libraries media collection.
+• For educational viewings and discussion, several options are available through the Western Libraries media options page.
 Using this service is meant for classroom use but can be extended to educational opportunities provided by clubs and programs.
 Talk with the Media Librarian for help and details.

 Many events will incur costs for production such as security, staging, room set-up, hospitality, custodial needs, contract payment and so on.
 By selling tickets, you can make up for these costs or at least reduce the overall cost for the event.
 It can be difficult to know full production costs ahead of time and how many attendees to expect so it is best to over-estimate costs and lower expectations of your audience.